 University of Michigan - United States

-Active as a composer and arranger, his percussion arrangements for the production of Ballroom with a Twist, created by Dancing with the Stars pro Louis Van Amstel, is currently touring and receiving performances by symphony orchestras across the United States and Canada including the Kansas City Symphony, San Diego Symphony, Minnesota Orchestra, Jacksonville Symphony, Fort Wayne Philharmonic, Winnipeg Symphony, and the Calgary Philharmonic.
+As a composer and arranger, his percussion arrangements for the production of Ballroom with a Twist, is currently touring and receiving performances by symphony orchestras across the United States and Canada including: Kansas City Symphony, San Diego Symphony, Minnesota Orchestra, Jacksonville Symphony, Fort Wayne Philharmonic, Winnipeg Symphony, and the Calgary Philharmonic.
 His marching percussion experience includes previous success as both a front ensemble and battery arranger for Bands of America Grand National Championship and WGI finalist (scholastic & independent world class) ensembles.
 His concert percussion music is published by Tapspace Publications and Living Sound Triangles.
-His most recent composition, Triangulation, is a solo work scored for 4 triangles and was created as part of a unique project led by Mark Berry (owner of Living Sound Triangles) who commissioned several composers to create solo pieces featuring the triangle as the primary instrument.

 Artist Classic 5.0 Octave Marimba

 MCX Maple Kit (20" BD, 14" Floor Tom, 10" Rack Tom)

 Vision Birch Bop Kit (18" BD, 14" Floor Tom, 12" Rack Tom)